 To some degree, traveling alone but not lonely is up to you and your attitude.
 You need to want to be social and be willing to try a little harder than you might at home to meet people.
 Read A Solo Travel Introvert?
 7 Tips to Somewhat Social Solo Travel and then follow these tips.

 - Choose your accommodation wisely.
 Hostels and B&Bs are naturally more social than hotels and many resorts.
 Make good use of the common rooms.
 Join others at communal tables for breakfast.
 Have a cup of tea in the evening and meet people.
-Share your plans for the day, what you did in the evening and what their best recommendations are for where you are and where you’re going.
-Read Best Accommodation for Solo travelers and Sleeping with Strangers: The Hostel Experience.
+Share your plans for the day, what you did in the evening, and ask about their best recommendations for where you are and where you’re going.
+Read Best Accommodation for Solo Travelers and Sleeping with Strangers: The Hostel Experience.

 - Travel by train.
 I have always found trains to be very social.
-The dining and observation cars are particularly so but even coach can be fun.
-On my train trip across northern British Columbia this past summer I met a number of people.
-Among them some who were traveling in two small tour groups.
+The dining and observation cars are particularly so, but even coach can be fun.
+On a train trip across northern British Columbia I met a number of people.
+Some of them were traveling in two small tour groups.
 One group invited me to dinner in Banff on an evening we would both be there.
 Read British Columbia by Train: Budget or Luxury.
 It’s Your Choice.

 - Take advantage of day tours.
 Day tours give you the best of group and independent travel.
-Take them as often as you want to spend the day with others but choose as many days on your own as well.
-In Paris, I took an afternoon tour to Giverny.
-Read A Day in Monet’s Gardens
+Take them as often as you want to spend the day with others but choose as many days as you like on your own as well.
+In Paris, I took an afternoon tour to Giverny and on the trip met a woman whose two daughters live on my street in Toronto.
+Imagine!
+Read A Day in Monet’s Gardens.

 - Take a class.
-Taking a class and learning something new is a great way be social as you travel solo.
-According to a study by Topdeck Travel, 78% of millennials want to learn something new as they travel.
-So why not take language or cooking classes.
-Whatever interests you.
-Read about my language experiences here A Solo Side Trip to Lyon – and French Lessons! and here A Language School Experience: Solo and Very Social.
-Also read How to Find Classes when Traveling Solo – 10 tips
+Taking a class and learning something new is a great way to be social as you travel solo.
+According to a study by Topdeck Travel, 78% of Millennials want to learn something new as they travel.
+Why not take language or cooking classes?
+Choose whatever interests you.
+Read about my language school experience here: A Language School Experience: Solo and Very Social.
+Also read How to Find Classes when Traveling Solo – 10 Tips

 - Go to restaurants with communal tables.
 These can be a tad hard to find but they are becoming more common.
 Google your destination, restaurant, and communal table and you may just find a few options.
 Go on Chowhound and ask the foodie community of your destination for suggestions.
 Read Eating Alone is Easy When You Know How